Analyst Handbook

 • The fourth business case involves analyzing and forecasting sales trends using store sales data.
 It uses an ARIMA time series model to identify peak sales periods, understand growth trends, and uncover seasonal patterns to optimize inventory, plan promotions, and enhance revenue predictability.

-The handbook also provides information on evaluating metrics and model comparison.
-In addition, it includes a section on key components of data exploration and data snooping.
+The handbook provides information on evaluating metrics and model comparison, and discusses topics such as data exploration and data snooping.

 xVector Platform Overview

-Business Case 1: Marketing Campaign and Sales Data
+Business Case 1 (Regression): Marketing Campaign and Sales Data

 Marketing Campaign and Sales Data